tommy-lo/project-planit/doc/sprint2/sprint2.md

 PLAN-7 Open up a map to view how to get there.
 - PLAN-29	Connect to Google directions API and itinerary to generate map
+- PLAN-30 Create map screen and navigation

 PLAN-28 Create ItineraryBuilder to generate itineraries
 - PLAN-32	Connect to db to get filter options and user preferences